Kaiseki - the classic Japanese haute cuisine

 Kaiseki was already available in Germany 30 years ago at the Hotel Nikko in Düsseldorf.
-At that time, the hotel restaurant "Benkay" was somewhat larger and offered authentic Kaiseki, today the restaurant is scaled down and offers Teppanyaki.
+At that time, the hotel restaurant "Benkay" was somewhat larger and offered authentic Kaiseki, today the restaurant is downsized and offers (to our knowledge) the generally somewhat simpler show cuisine Teppanyaki.

 According to our remote assessment, as of April 2022 there are in Germany very few restaurants that offer kaiseki:

 - Nihonryori KEN 日本料理 謙 in Frankfurt (not the first restaurant in Germany to offer Kaiseki, but at least currently one of the few)

 - The Restaurant Ichi in Kiel offers kaiseki menus that we haven't tried yet, but judging by our expertise from afar, seem to be prepared to a high standard, beautifully arranged and well balanced.
 Try it!